≡ Menu

 lincoln financial life insurance companyLincoln Financial Group has been doing business since 1905.

-Lincoln Financial offers MoneyGuard, universal life insurance policy that includes a long-term care insurance rider.
-The company’s LTC product comes with no elimination period, so benefits can be paid right away when an eligible claim is filed.
+Lincoln Financial offers MoneyGuard, a universal life insurance policy with a long-term care rider.
+The company’s LTC product has no elimination period, so benefits can be paid immediately when an eligible claim is filed.

 Term Life: Lincoln Financial offers two different term life products, LifeElements and TermAccel.
-Both products offer qualifying applicants the ability to get covered without having to take a medical exam.
+Both products allow qualifying applicants to get covered without having to take a medical exam.

 Permanent Life Insurance includes: